 The core principle of IFRS 15 is that an entity should recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-Specifically, the Standard introduces a five-step approach to revenue recognition:
+Specifically, the Standard introduces a 5-step approach to revenue recognition:

-Step 1 Identify the contract(s) with a customer.

-Step 2 Identify the performance obligations in the contract.

-Step 3 Determine the transaction price.

-- Step 4 Allocate the transaction price to the performance obligations in the contract. - Step 5 Recognise revenue when (or as) the entity satisfies a performance obligation.
+- Step 1: Identify the contract(s) with a customer. - Step 2: Identify the performance obligations in the contract. - Step 3: Determine the transaction price. - Step 4: Allocate the transaction price to the performance obligations in the contract. - Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.

 Under IFRS 15, an entity recognises revenue when (or as) a performance obligation is satisfied, i.e. when 'control' of the goods or services underlying the particular performance obligation is transferred to the customer.
 Far more prescriptive guidance has been added in IFRS 15 to deal with specific scenarios.
 Furthermore, extensive disclosures are required by IFRS 15.
-The directors of the Company are assessing the impact that the adoption of the above standards would have on initial application.